w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Professionals Sharing Different Technical Roles

-The following is a list of course examples based on modules that address the needs of designers, developers, content authors, and testers.
+A list of course examples based on modules that address the needs of designers, developers, content authors, and testers.
 It provides two levels of coverage: introductory and detailed, as well as estimated duration for each of the modules.

 <table>
 <caption>Several roles together</caption>